myuw-web-components/myuw-notifications/README.md

 }, false);
 ```

+In addition, notifications can be dimissed by dispatching a `myuw-notification-dismissed` event with the field `event.detail.dismissedFromOutside` set to `true`, and `event.detail.notificationId` set to id of the notification you want to dismiss.

 ### Configurable attributes

 - **see-all-url**: If this optional attribute is provided, the component will display a "See all" link in the title row of the notifications list.